When Do Babies Typically Sleep Through the Night?

 Physiological reasons: Baby's body is constantly growing and developing, and certain physiological changes may cause discomfort, such as gas, tooth growth, etc., which may affect the baby's sleep.

-How to get baby to sleep through the night?
+How do I get my baby to sleep longer at night?

 Gradually reduce the number of night milk: When the mother breastfeeds the child during the day. you can appropriately lengthen the interval of breastfeeding, in order to adjust the interval of the baby's night milk.
 In this way, the regularity of the baby's rest can play a certain adjustment, and the purpose of breaking the night milk can be achieved after a long time.
 If the interval between breast-feeding is 4 hours during the day, the first sleep at night can generally reach 5 to 8 hours.
 So mother should make corresponding adjustments according to the specific situation of the baby.

 Adding solid foods before bedtime: When transitioning the baby off night feedings, you can also consider introducing some semi-liquid solid foods before bedtime.
 These types of foods provide a strong sense of fullness, and typically, if the baby doesn't feel hungry at night, they are less likely to wake up.
 However, it's essential to be mindful not to overfeed the baby, as this can put excess strain on their digestive system.

 Identify day and night distinctions：Help your baby identify the difference between day and night.
 At night, establish a regular bedtime routine, such as quiet play, reading, taking a warm bath, changing clothes, singing a hypnotic song, gently shaking the baby, using a sleeping sack, and turning off the bedroom light.
 Daytime naps can be more casual.
 This helps your baby understand the difference between day and night and can sleep longer at night.